Helpful tips and tricks to help you navigate the festivities.

-Nights of Lights has made St. Augustine one of the 'Twinkliest Towns' in the nation according to Rachel Ray Magazine, it was listed on National Geographic's Top 10 Places in the World (yes, as in "Planet Earth," "the Globe," "everywhere where any Christmas lights are found") to view holiday lights in 2012 and 2013, listed on 7-Over-The-Top Holiday Light Displays You Gotta See by HuffPost in 2015, and on the Top 20 Spots Across America to See Amazing Holiday Light Displays by Country Living in 2014.
-Basically, you can say that when it comes to insanely awesome light displays, St. Augustine reigns supreme, and ain't no one gonna dethrone us any time soon.
+Nights of Lights has made St. Augustine one of the '"Twinkliest Towns" in the nation according to Rachel Ray Magazine.
+It was also listed on National Geographic's "Top 10 Places in the World" (yes, as in "Planet Earth," "the Globe," "everywhere where any Christmas lights are found") to view holiday lights in 2012 and 2013, listed on "7-Over-The-Top Holiday Light Displays You Gotta See" by HuffPost in 2015, and on the "Top 20 Spots Across America to See Amazing Holiday Light Displays" by Country Living in 2014.
+By the time 2016 rolled around, we stopped watching the media lists because when it comes to insanely awesome light displays, St. Augustine reigns supreme, and ain't no one gonna dethrone us any time soon.

 If you're already feeling overwhelmed, don't be!
-If you're new to the event, all the excitement can feel like a bit much, but that's why those of us here at VisitStAugustine.com have put together this Ultimate Survival Guide to St. Augustine Nights of Lights—so that people can get in, have fun, and get out in one piece, as opposed to coming out tangled up in a ball of Christmas lights (that only happened once).
+If you're new to the event, all the excitement can feel like a bit much, but that's why those of us here at VisitStAugustine.com have put together this Ultimate Guide to St. Augustine Nights of Lights—so that people can get in, have fun, and get out in one piece, as opposed to coming out tangled up in a ball of Christmas lights (that only happened once).

 St. Augustine's Nights of Lights comes from the traditional Spanish practice of displaying a candle in windows during the Christmas holidays.
 Candles in the window allude to the biblical story where Mary and Joseph could find no room at the inn.
 When the Spanish put candles in their windows, they were symbolically making room in their homes and hearts for Jesus.
 It also reflects the welcoming attitude of the holiday season, welcoming guests to our home.
-The stunning lights reflect the city's over 450 years of history and illuminate the beautiful cityscape for lasting holiday memories.
-The city of St. Augustine has been celebrating Nights of Lights for more than 20 years, and this year is sure to be another one for the books.
+The stunning lights reflect the city's more than 450 years of history and illuminate the beautiful cityscape for lasting holiday memories.
+The city of St. Augustine has been celebrating Nights of Lights for 29 years, and this year is sure to be another one for the books.

 Don't forget about the metered spots along the bayfront south of the Bridge of Lions.

-Locals who live nearby or own a bike should consider walking or biking to Nights of Lights.
+Locals who live nearby or who own a bike should consider walking or biking to Nights of Lights.
 Just make sure your bike is equipped with its own set of lights and reflectors.

-Shrimp and Scallops from Harry's Seafood Bar & Grille
+Shrimp and scallops from Harry's Seafood Bar & Grille.

-- A1A Ale Works: This St. Augustine restaurant overlooks the Plaza de la Constitución where the lighting ceremony takes place.
+A1A Ale Works: This St. Augustine restaurant overlooks the Plaza de la Constitución where the lighting ceremony takes place.
 Sit on their New Orleans-style balcony and enjoy dinner entrees under the comfort of their outdoor heaters.

-- Harry's Seafood: Just around the corner from the plaza, this sit-down restaurant has a lovely patio that is lit up year round to get you in the Nights of Lights mood.
+Harry's Seafood: Just around the corner from the plaza, this sit-down restaurant has a lovely patio that is lit up year-round to get you in the Nights of Lights mood.

-- Kookaburra: This Australian coffee shop serves up caffeinated beverages, hot chocolate, and their meat pies.
+Kookaburra: This Australian coffee shop serves up caffeinated beverages, hot chocolate, and their meat pies.
 Order a Hot Aussie if you're looking for a sweet drink to keep you warm.

 You wanna be in a great spot when the lights are on for St. Augustine's Nights of Lights.
 Here are a few of the places you can stand to watch the lights come on.

-The Plaza de la Constitución is where most of the light-up the action takes place.
+The Plaza de la Constitución is where most of the light-up action takes place.
 There's a central gazebo, and lights are strung along all the trees in the plaza.
 There's also a huge Christmas tree that makes a perfect background for holiday photos (also see below).

-You can stand along the sidewalks on the Bridge of Lions to get a view that allows you to overlook the whole bayfront, the tops of the trees in the plaza, and all the illuminated buildings.
+You can stand along the sidewalks on the Bridge of Lions to get a view that allows you to see the whole bayfront, the tops of the trees in the plaza, and all the illuminated buildings.

 There are so many great opportunities to take photos.
 Get the family by the Christmas tree in the main plaza for a free Christmas photo.
 Take shots of the buildings or the trees to post on Instagram.